yy502/laserpecker/README.md

 # Unofficial Guide to LaserPecker Laser Engravers

-I am a happy owner of LaserPecker L1, L1 Pro and LP2.
+I am a happy owner of LaserPecker L1, L1 Pro, LP2 and LP3.
 Here I document some of my experience of using them.
 I may refer to L1 Pro as Pro for short in the rest of the articles.

 Please note that my methods and settings are not necessarily the best.
 I have never used any other laser engraver before, and these are the only ones I have for hobby use.
 I'll try to update my articles as I learn new tricks and test new materials.